 Being a first-time buyer

-If you've never owned a house before, but decide to purchase a buy-to-let property, you won't have to pay the buy-to-let stamp duty rates.
-However, you won't qualify for the first-time buyer stamp duty exemption either - as this only applies to those who intend to live in the property.
+If you've never owned a house before and are purchasing a buy-to-let property, you won't have to pay the buy-to-let stamp duty rates.
+However, you won't qualify for the first-time buyer stamp duty exemption either, as this only applies to those who intend to live in the property.

-So, instead, first-time buyers purchasing a buy-to-let property will pay the standard home movers stamp duty rates.
+Instead, first-time buyers purchasing a buy-to-let property will pay the standard home mover stamp duty rates.

 If you buy a new home before selling your old one, you will have to pay the higher stamp duty rate.